I have an active gym membership and I use it reguarly.

-I also used to say that I don’t want to be locked into a certain fitness program, but I do eat my words a lot and I’m now hooked on Fit Series – basically our gym’s version of Cross Fit.
+I also used to say that I don’t want to be locked into a certain fitness program, but I do eat my words a lot and I’m now hooked on Fit Series – basically our gym’s version of circuit training.
 This so far is one of my biggest and earliest achievements.
 It’s something I never thought my body was capable of doing, but it has been my primary routine for the past two months.
 Your body can do anything, if you will it enough.
 Promise.
 Take it from the clumsy-me.
 It never gets easier, and I don’t want easy.
 Oha!
 Each time the trainor demonstrates the exercise per station, my hands gets all sweaty, my body’s reaction to tension or nervousness.

 I have learned to the love that kind of nervousness, though.
 I’m addicted to the sense of relief and pride I feel after completing all three sets of grueling exercise routines.
-One good thing about Cross Fit is it really permits you to move at your own pace.
+One good thing about fit series is it really permits you to move at your own pace.
 You can cheat, you can rest, you can push your limits, YOU CAN WALK OUT AFTER ONE SET.
 It challenges your discipline and commitment.
 You only get what you worked for.

 I wish I could tell you an inspiring and motivating story about how much weight I lost after three months of going to the gym.
 But, I do not have drastic weight changes, I’m far from a bikini body.
 I only measure my progress.
 I want to be able to do more cardio reps, to carry heavier weights, to jog faster and longer, and more importantly to eat clean.
 For now, I’m more than happy to no longer feel fat, even if other people still think I am.
 My own family calls me fat, and I just smile.
 Because I know that I’m not stagnating, that I am taking care of my body even though I don’t pass other people’s standards of sexy.